skuthyar/Pigs-16S-metagenomic-analyses/README.md

 Description: These files will allow you to replicate the bioinformatic and statistical analyses we used to assess the impact of domestication on the pig gut microbiome and immune state.

-The following files should be used in order to process raw 16S rRNA gene sequencing data:
+The 16S_scripts folder includes files that should be used in order to process raw 16S rRNA gene sequencing data:
 1. Cutadapt to remove primers
 2. Dada2 to learn errors, dereplicate, infer ASVs, merge amplicons, make sequence tables, and assign taxonomy
 3. Decontam to remove contaminants, mitochondria, and chloroplasts